Aspirin Sensitivity & Aspirin Desensitization

 How successful is aspirin desensitization?

-A recent study reported that of those AERD patients who were able to continue aspirin desensitization treatment for more than one year, 87 percent experienced benefit.
+A recent study reported that of those AERD patients who were able to continue aspirin desensitization treatment for more than one year, 87% experienced benefit.

 What are the risks of aspirin desensitization?

-The most common side effects of aspirin are stomach pain, nausea, and heartburn.
+Aspirin's most common side effects are stomach pain, nausea, and heartburn.
 Some people stop taking aspirin because of these side effects.
 There are drugs your doctor can give you that will help with these problems so you can still take aspirin regularly.

-Call your health care provider if you have gone 48 hours or longer without taking your aspirin or if you develop any of the signs of a bad reaction to aspirin, including:
+If you have been desensitized to aspirin, call your healthcare provider if you have gone 48 hours or longer without taking your aspirin or if you develop any of the signs of a bad reaction to aspirin, including: